lunarway/release-manager/README.md

 See [Interactions](#interactions) for more examples.

-It uses a token-based authentication model for interacting with the server.
+It uses a oauth2 authentication model for interacting with the server.
+Specifically the Device Authorization flow.

-This can either be provided as a command-line argument `--http-auth-token` or using the environment variable `HAMCTL_AUTH_TOKEN`.
+This must be set up using the command-line arguments:

+`--idp-url` pointing to your IdP where there must be an endpoint `{idp-url}/v1/token` for exchanging tokens.

+`--client-id` which is the oauth2 client id.

+`hamctl` will automatically initiate a login if you do not have a valid token on your system.
+You can opt out of this behaviour by setting the environement variable `HAMCTL_OAUTH_AUTO_LOGIN=false`.

 ### Completions